chargome/chargome.com/content/blog/remark-code-highlighting.md

 Out of the box, .md files parsed with [remark](https://remark.js.org/) do not add syntax highlighting to the generated html.
 For injecting the neccessary styles, we will make use of a popular library that accomplishes this task for us: [Prism](https://prismjs.com/).

 This article will show how to use syntax highlighting for your .md file code snippets.
-Additionally I will show you how to reduce the bundle-size by only including highlighting for selected languages and choosing a color theme.
+You will be able to choose a   theme of your preference.

 ## Setup